Joshua Dariye: Conviction

 The High Court of the Federal Capital Territory, Gudu, Abuja, on Tuesday 12 June 2018 sentenced Dariye to 14 years’ imprisonment on the charges of criminal breach of trust and misappropriation of funds (1.6 billion naira) while he was the Governor of Plateau state.
-The sentence was then appealed and eventually the Supreme Court gave a final verdict of a 10 years sentence for the offence committed.
+The sentence was then appealed and eventually, the Supreme Court gave a final verdict of a 10 years sentence for the offence committed.

 Reduction of jail term

-The Court of Appeal sitting in Abuja on Friday 16 November 2018 reduced the 14-year sentence against Dariye to 10 years’.
+The Court of Appeal sitting in Abuja on Friday 16 November 2018 reduced the 14-year sentence against Dariye to 10 years.
 The presiding judge of the court, Justice Stephen Adah, reduced the charges in the counts to 10 years, while the terms with two years are reduced to one year each.
 The sentences are to run concurrently.

-Pardon
+Pardon and release from prison

-On 14 April, the federal government of Nigeria granted Joshua Dariye and Jolly Nyame a presidential pardon.
-The action was criticised by civil society organisations and the general public.
+On 14 April 2022, the federal government of Nigeria granted presidential pardons to Joshua Dariye and Jolly Nyame, both former governors of Plateau and Taraba, respectively.
+The action was widely criticised by civil society organisations and the general public.

-Released

-Following pardon approved by the council of state, led by the President, Muhammadu Buhari (retd.), had on 14 April.

-Now Former Governor of Plateau State, Senator Joshua Dariye, and a former Taraba State Governor, Jolly Nyame, and others have been released from Kuje prison.

 Personal life

-Dariye is married to Valentina and together they have four children namely Nanle, Joy, Ebenezer and Ruth.
+Dariye is married to Valentina and together they have four children, namely Nanle, Joy, Ebenezer and Ruth.